 Not for ginger tea novices!
 If the spiciness of the ginger isn't enough, add a generous a sprinkle of cayenne pepper into your brewed ginger tea.
 This combination is sure to wake you up.

 Combine the healing powers of turmeric with ginger for a superfood tea.
 Simply add a 1/2 teaspoon of turmeric powder to a cup of brewed ginger tea for an exciting taste profile and an antioxidant-rich tea.

 With so many benefits and possibilities, it's easy to see why hot ginger tea is one of the most commonly enjoyed teas in the world.
-Take your ginger tea to the next level by adding green tea leaves or turning it into a smoothie.
+Take your fresh ginger tea to the next level by adding green tea leaves or turning it into a smoothie.
+Serve it up with a few appetizers or enjoy an invigorating cup while enjoying your favorite book.
 Whether you've got a cold, a sweet tooth or simply love an extra kick in your cup, ginger tea is the tea for you.